thomas779/liquality-dashboard-sdk/README.md

 ## Documentation

-The documentation for the Argon Dashboard Chakra is hosted at our [website](https://demos.creative-tim.com/docs-argon-dashboard-chakra?ref=readme-argonchakra).
+The documentation for the liquality Dashboard Chakra is hosted at our [website](https://demos.creative-tim.com/docs-liquality-dashboard-chakra?ref=readme-liqualitychakra).

 ## File Structure

 Within the download you'll find the following directories and files:

 ```
-argon-dashboard-chakra/
+liquality-dashboard-chakra/
 ├── .gitattributes
 ├── .gitigonore
 ├── CHANGELOG.md